sheetalneeraj/Credit-Management/README.md

 # Credit-Management-
-Website that handles credit management between users
+Website based on credit managemnt.The application allows transfer of credit between users.